mozilla/taar-experiment-v3-shield-study/TELEMETRY.md

 A ping is sent from the add-on upon:

 * study initialization
-* upon discovery pane load
+* upon discovery pane load (every time, not only the first)
 * upon popup display
 * upon popup discovery pane button click
 * every time the user installs/uninstalls/disables an add-on